zach-long/Democracy-Bot/README.md

 - [x] **Properly set up bot permissions so that it can safely delete messages from a server.**
 - [ ] **Create, or find, an alternative to the 'emoji-name-map' npm package.** 'emoji-name-map' uses the 'emojilib' npm package which only uses one alias per emoji, in Discord many emojis have more than one alias and 'emojilib' does not recognize alternate aliases.
 - [ ] **Replace `emojiTable` constant defined to implement regional indicators.**
-- [ ] **When a user types a poll query that triggers an error, instead of sending an error back to the channel, delete the message and send the user a DM with the error.**
-- [ ] **Improve message error response.** Instead of just sending an error back to the the poll request, delete the poll the request and send the error to the user in a DM.
+- [x] **Improve message error response.** Instead of just sending an error back to the the poll request, delete the poll the request and send the error to the user in a DM.
 In the original channel, it should look like nothing ever happened, but the user that typed a poll request will receive a DM with the error.
 #### Moderate Priority
+- [ ] **Improve poll response clarity.** Enable to the bot the edit message anytime someone reacts to a poll in order to record who voted for what.
 - [ ] **Refine message response conditions in DM channels.** Currently, any message sent via DM will result in the bot sending back the default "help" response.
 Ideally it would only send the "help" response if a user asked for help, and may send other (currently non-existant) responses if a user says something else.
 #### Low Priority
 - [ ] **Create and implement a build/deploy pipeline.**